TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 Components this week are:

+*Monday:*
--   Lecture: <a href=#lecture-data-analysis-theory>Data Analysis Theory</a>
+    -   Workshop: <a href=#workshop-data-analysis-theory>Data Analysis Theory</a>
+    -   Science Spotlights

+*Wednesday:*
     -   Workshop: <a href=#workshop-writing-an-abstract>Writing an Abstract</a>

+*Friday*:
--   Science Spotlights
+    - Friday Symposium

--   <a href=#group-activity-of-the-week> Group Activity </a>

-## Lecture: Data Analysis Theory
+## Workshop: Data Analysis Theory

 What to consider when analysing data.
 Different kinds of analysis and what they can show or hide.
-Also useful to think about this when reading scientific papers, do you know why the writers chose the analysis they did, and the visualization they did.
+Also useful to think about this when reading scientific papers: do you know why the writers chose the analysis they did?
+And the visualization they did?

 ### Key Concepts